 When I first heard the origin story of Sanctuary Golf Course, I was absolutely blown away.
 The owner constructed the course primarily for himself and his wife, who is physically disabled.
 Despite being extremely hilly (it’s laid out on a series of terraces) the course is 100% ADA friendly with a plethora of paved catwalks guiding players from tee to tee.
 Further contributing to the mystique, you can’t golf here.
 It’s not open to the public and it’s not a club.
 It’s invitation only.
 So while you’re waiting for that invitation to arrive in the mail, you can get some really cool wedding photos here!

-Check out Christine and Dan’s fall wedding at Sanctuary Golf Course to see more!
+Check out Christine and Dan’s fall wedding or Michelle and Joe’s misty wedding at Sanctuary Golf Course to see more!

 University of Denver

 Wedding ceremonies at the University of Denver take place in the Evans Memorial Chapel, which is a cute little church located in the middle of the DU campus.
 The wedding receptions are just a short walk away in the Fritz Knoebel building.
 The architecture and foliage on the DU campus always makes for wonderful wedding photos and the reception is staffed entirely by DU students who are majoring in hospitality.

 Check out Allison and Phil’s University of Denver wedding to see more!

 Pick from three different ceremony sites at this inclusive wedding venue located on the edge of a golf course.
 The historic building includes both a bridal suite and groom’s room, as well as indoor and outdoor spaces for your wedding day activities.